oac-tree/oac-tree/doc/basicinstructions.rst

 ^^^^

 Instruction node that returns SUCCESS after a given timeout.
-The ‘timeout’ attribute is optional.
+The `timeout` attribute is optional.
 When this attribute is not present, the instruction returns SUCCESS immediately.

 Attributes: